Gamify-IT/moorhuhn/README.md

 git clone https://github.com/Gamify-IT/moorhuhn.git
 ```

-Game specific properties that are likely to be changed are stored in a .propertie File located at : "Assets\Scripts\Properties\Moorhuhn.properties"
+Game specific properties that are likely to be changed are stored in a `.properties` file located at `Assets/Scripts/Properties/Moorhuhn.properties`

 ### Build